REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage: Conclusion

 \section{Conclusion}

-This paper presented a methodology for curating production-derived benchmarks for AI coding agents, illustrated through \benchmark{}.
-Our data collection and curation practices, including LLM-based task classification, test relevance validation, and multi-run stability checks, address challenges in constructing reliable evaluation signals from monorepo environments.
-By preserving verbatim prompts and supporting seven programming languages, the resulting benchmark reflects real-world usage patterns that differ from existing benchmarks derived from GitHub issues.
+This paper presented \pipeline{}, a replicable methodology for curating production-derived benchmarks for AI coding agents.
+Our automated curation pipeline, including LLM-based task classification, test relevance verification, and multi-run stability checks, addresses the practical challenges of constructing reliable evaluation signals from monorepo environments.